glendont/ebs-gp2-to-gp3/README.md

 # Amazon EBS Migration Script - gp2 to gp3

-This repository contains code samples that makes it easy for AWS customers to migrate their existing Amazon EBS gp2 volumes to the latest generation gp3 volumes.
+This repository contains code samples that makes it easy for AWS customers to migrate their existing Amazon EBS gp2 volumes to the latest generation gp3 volumes at scale.
 By migrating to gp3, customers can save up to 20% lower price-point per GB than existing gp2 volumes.

-## Getting Started

-The easiest way to get started is to deploy this app from the [Serverless Application Repository](https://serverlessrepo.aws.amazon.com/applications/arn:aws:serverlessrepo:us-east-1:065399810791:applications~amazon-ebs-migration-utility).
-Once deployed, check the CloudFormation console to find the list of resources that have been deployed to your account.
-At a minimum you will find a Lambda function, DynamoDB table, SNS Topic, IAM role and IAM policy created. *Do not* invoke the Lambda function until you've read this entire README.

-As part of deploying this stack, you will need to provide a valid email address that will be used to send the results summary of the upgrade from gp2 to gp3.
-You will receive a confirmation email from AWS Notifications (no-reply@sns.amazonaws.com) once the stack has been deployed.
-You will need to click the link in the email to confirm your email subscription.
-You will not be able to receive the output results from the Lambda until you confirm your email subscription.

 ## Key Details (Do not skip this section)